tablecheck/tablekit/CODE_OF_CONDUCT.md

-# TableCheck Contributor Code Of Conduct
+# TableCheck Contributor Code of Conduct

 All contributors should act and interact in ways that contribute to an open, welcoming, and healthy community.
 Open source software development is an